brokenhandsio/SteamPress/README.md

 This is the page for a label.
 A blog post can be tagged with many labels and a label can be tagged on many blog posts.
 This page is generally used for viewing all posts under that label.
 The parameters are:

 * `label` - the label
-* `posts` - all the posts that have been tagged with this label
+* `posts` - all the posts that have been tagged with this label, in `shortSnippet` form
 * `labelPage` - a boolean saying we are on the label page
 * `user` - the currently logged in user if a user is currently logged in